ShaunJose/Secure_Cloud_Storage_App/README.md

 python main.py
 ```

+**Attention!!**
-Make sure you have your 'client_secrets.json' file for the Google Drive API, containing your client_id, client secret key, etc
+Make sure you have your *'client_secrets.json'* file for the Google Drive API, containing your client_id, client secret key, etc

 ### Dependencies